rrbarrero/pass-web/README.md

 * You can select the desired theme on frontend/.dev and rebuild frontend container.
 Work in progress to do it from the UI.

+## 📁 Host Requirements

+Before running WebPass, ensure the following are properly set up on the host machine:

+- A cloned repository of your personal `pass` store (e.g., `~/.password-store`).
+- The corresponding **GPG keys** must already be available.
+- The `docker-compose` service mounts these directories **as read-only**, meaning your data remains untouched and secure by design.

+These requirements are critical for WebPass to function correctly, as it relies on the host’s `pass` and GPG environment to operate securely.

 ## 🚀 Quick Start

 ### Prerequisites